We encourage you to attend one of our recruitment seminars prior to starting your application.

 - be aged 57 or under on the date of submitting your application

-- have been a UK resident for the last three years
+- have been a United Kingdom resident for the last three years

-- be a UK, EU or Commonwealth citizen, with no restrictions on your stay in the UK
+- be a United Kingdom, European Union or commonwealth citizen, with no restrictions on your stay in the United Kingdom

-- hold a full UK/EU valid manual driving licence.
-The licence should be obtained at the date of submitting your application.
+- hold a full United Kingdom/European Union manual driving licence.
+The licence should be obtained at the time of submitting your application

 - not be a member of an extreme political organisation such as BNP, National Front or Combat 18

 - not have tattoos on your face, neck or hands which could cause offence.
-If you have a tattoo, you will be asked to provide a brief description and photographs of the tattoo.
-The nature, location, size, prominence and appearance of tattoos will be considered
+If you have a tattoo you will be asked to provide description and photographs of the tattoo.
+The nature , location, size, prominence and appearance of tattoos will be considered

 - not have any serious convictions or recent cautions, bind-overs or findings of guilt

-- not have any current County Court Judgements (CCJs) against you or be the subject of an Individual Voluntary Agreement (IVA).
+- not have any current County Court Judgements (CCJ) against you or be the subject of an Individual Voluntary Agreement (IVA).
 If you have been registered bankrupt you may only apply if it is at least three years since the date your debts were discharged

 You must not have

-- an application turned down by a police force in the last six months at any part of the national process.
-The national process includes: competency based questionnaire (CBQ), SEARCH assessment, fitness test and pre-employment checks
+- an application turnbed down by a police force in the last three months at any part of the national process.
+The national process includes: CBQ, SEARCH assessment, fitness test and pre-employment checks

 - a commitment to a Volunteer Reserve Force.
 Volunteer Reservists are part-time members of the armed forces who can be mobilised to supplement the regular armed forces if demands require it.
 Examples are the Royal Naval Reserve, the Royal Marines Reserve, the Army Reserve and the Royal Air Force Reserve